ArchieDev242/Ucode_WebFullstack_Marathon/README.md

 ## 💭 My Takeaway

-I've been working on the Web Full Stack Marathon throughout the 2024-2025 academic year, and it's been an incredible experience for me.
+I've been working on the Web Full Stack Marathon throughout the 2025 year, and it's been an incredible experience for me.
 This journey is a combination of determination, knowledge, and collaboration.
 If you're a student at Innovation Campus, I highly recommend diving into this journey—the challenges will test you, but the knowledge and skills you'll gain will be worth it.

 Let's code our way to success in web development together! 💻✨